 On a recent trip to the European Union, Gina Bach, Exclusive Resorts’ Vice President of the Experience Collection, traveled throughout Italy to research and scout new Residences for the Europe 2021 and 2022 Collections.
-Gina was constantly asked by friends and family what it’s currently like to travel internationally—and specifically to Europe.
+Gina was constantly asked by friends and family what it’s currently like to travel internationally—and specifically to safe vacation destinations in Europe.
 After waiting 18 months to travel to Italy (one of her favorite destinations), Gina’s major takeaway?
 The experience was positive, inviting, and fun (why we cherish travel most!).
 Her trip highlights and tips will help you navigate international destinations during ever-changing, country-dependent restrictions (Please note: Check with your Covid Navigator and/or Ambassador prior to any trip, as CDC mandates are consistently evolving and changing).

 What documents were needed?